persoo/persoo-templates/README.md

 ## Editor

   For easy templates debuging and unit testing, you can use JSON editor with widget preview.
-  Run `npm run build` and then open /editor/preview.html in your browser.
+  Run `npm run build` and then open `/editor/preview.html` in your browser.

-  Chrome does not allow to load JSON file with templates through file:// protocol.
-Thus if you cannot access preview.html through http:// protocol (from local webserver), try to start Chrome with allowed access to local files (generally it is not permitted because of security reasons).
+  Chrome does not allow to load JSON file with templates through `file://` protocol.
+Thus if you cannot access preview.html through `http:// protocol` (from local webserver), try to start Chrome with allowed access to local files (generally it is not permitted because of security reasons).

-  On Windows:

-	chrome.exe --allow-file-access-from-files

-  On Mac:

-	open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files
+  On Windows: `chrome.exe --allow-file-access-from-files` On Mac: `open /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files`

+## Persoo templates - i.e. basic widgets

+   All widgets are located at `template` directory.
+Directory name is templateID, directory contains two files

+   * index.json -- json with widget configuration, only main template field is empty (will be added during build, because we need to have widget html source code in natural form, not on one line with escaped new lines and quotes)

+   * template.html -- main template as html string with EJS

+   To learn more about Persoo templates format, visit http://support.persoo.cz/technicky-manual/tvorba-vlastnich-webwidgetu/ (in Czech only)

+   To build all templates run

+     npm run build:templates

+   Or

+     npm run watch:templates

+   If you want to rebuild templates automatically.

+   Output build JSON with all templates is located at `build/templates.json` and `build/templates/<templateID>.json`.

 ## Contributing